nwoltman/string-natural-compare/README.md

     img2.png            img12.png
 ```

-This module provides two functions:

-+ `naturalCompare`
-+ `naturalCompare.caseInsensitive` (alias: `naturalCompare.i`)

-These functions return a number indicating whether one string should come before, after, or is the same as another string.
+This module exports a function that returns a number indicating whether one string should come before, after, or is the same as another string.
-They can be easily used with the native [`.sort()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) array method.
+It can be used directly with the native [`.sort()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) array method.

 ### Fast and Robust